Home » Call For Papers - 2014 NSU Louisiana High School Essay Contest

 The essay contest is open to all Louisiana students in grades 9-12 regardless of type of school institution, including students in all types of private educational environments, as well as home schooled students.

-The three prize winning entries will be published in Louisiana Folklife, an academic journal produced by the Louisiana Folklife Center, Northwestern State University, General Editor, Dr. Shane Rasmussen.
+The three prize winning entries will be published in the Louisiana Folklife Journal, an academic journal produced by the Louisiana Folklife Center, Northwestern State University, General Editor, Dr. Shane Rasmussen.
 (Entries may be subject to minor revision before publication.)
-Submission to the contest entails granting permission to publish the entry in Louisiana Folklife.
-The three prize winning students will also be invited to present their essay at the 5th Annual Louisiana Studies Conference held at Northwestern State University in Natchitoches, Louisiana, on Saturday September 21, 2013.
+Submission to the contest entails granting permission to publish the entry in the Louisiana Folklife Journal.
+The three prize winning students will also be invited to present their essay at the 6th Annual Louisiana Studies Conference held at Northwestern State University in Natchitoches, Louisiana, on Saturday September 20, 2014.

 Additional information is available on the website for the Louisiana Folklife Center at Northwestern State University: http://louisianafolklife.nsula.edu/.